Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Concluding Remarks

 We have developed a semi-analytical framework combining LPA and CWT that solves the scattering problem of incident radiation coupling to guided waves in large-area, slowly varying surfaces.
 Our framework is particularly relevant to optical metasurfaces, where solving this problem by brute-force simulation is formidable due to their large diameters, and where existing analytical approximations have largely focused on the problem of incident radiation coupling to outgoing radiation or leaky modes.
 A possible application of this work is to metasurface design through numerical optimization, building on previous optimization of metasurfaces by LPA~\cite{Pestourie:18, Cheng2017, bayati2020inverse, bayati2021inverse, li2021inverse} and guided-mode couplers using CWT~\cite{doi:10.1080/03052150802576797, Oskooi:12, Povinelli:05, Felici_2001}---such as for large-area grating couplers, for nonlinear processes and lasing via long-lifetime trapping in guided modes, and for other devices exploiting ``nonlocal'' effects due to transport by guided waves in large surfaces.

 Our derivation could be straightforwardly generalized in a variety of ways.
-For example, to other linear materials, such as anisotropic, magnetic, absorptive (complex~$\beta$), or even magneto-optic/chiral media.
-Arbitrary incident waves can be treated by expanding them in planewaves, applying our framework to each planewave component.
+For example, to other linear materials, such as anisotropic, magnetic, absorptive (complex~$\beta$), or even magneto-optic or chiral media.
+Arbitrary incident waves can be treated by expanding them in plane waves, applying our framework to each plane wave component.
 Coupling radiative modes to guided modes, as in the examples above, is exactly equivalent to coupling guided modes to radiation under a reciprocity or time-reversal transformation~\cite{Landau84}.
-Surfaces with a $z$-varying periodicity can be handled by a coordinate transformation as in \citeasnoun{PhysRevE.66.066608} (Appendix.~\ref{zdependent_period}).
-Although the examples in this paper were in 2D, exactly the same equations are applicable in 3D for structures that are nearly periodic along \emph{one} direction, such as waveguide tapers~\cite{Povinelli:05}.
+Surfaces with a $z$-varying periodicity can be handled by a coordinate transformation as in~\citeasnoun{PhysRevE.66.066608} (Appendix.~\ref{zdependent_period}).
+Although the examples in this paper were for 1D-patterned surfaces in two dimensinos, exactly the same equations are applicable in three dimensions for structures that are nearly periodic along \emph{one} direction, such as waveguide tapers~\cite{Povinelli:05}.

-A more subtle generalization would be to surfaces in 3D that are nearly periodic along \emph{two} directions ($xy$), as in most practical metasurface devices.
+A more subtle generalization would be to two-dimensional patterned surfaces in three dimensions that are nearly periodic along \emph{two} directions ($xy$), as in most practical metasurface devices.
 One promising approach is to perturbatively decouple the two directions: for variation in two directions, one can Taylor expand the mode coefficients in both $\partial \hat{C}_x(\tilde{\zeta})/\partial x$ and $\partial \hat{C}_y(\tilde{\zeta})/\partial y$ (the slow rates of change in $x$ and $y$).
 To first order in these rates, the variations in each direction decouple: the mode coefficient is given by a term that is first order in $\partial \hat{C}_x(\tilde{\zeta})/\partial x$ plus another term that is first order in $\partial \hat{C}_y(\tilde{\zeta})/\partial y$.
 These terms could be computed independently by applying Eq.~\eqref{locallyperiodic_finalresult} to the variation in each direction (while approximating the surface as completely periodic in the perpendicular direction, for each ``line'' of unit cells).
+(A practical obstacle to research on similar semi-analytical methods in three dimensions is simply that brute-force validation becomes vastly more expensive.
+This can be combated by carefully choosing the three-dimensional test problem, such as an array of \emph{disconnected} high-symmetry scatterers amenable to fast multipole or integral-equation methods~\cite{skarda2022low, GIMBUTAS201322, EGEL2017103}, with appropriate absorbing-boundary techniques for the guided modes~\cite{Pissoort2003,ZhangLe11,Bruno2017}.)